gaultier/blog/optimization-tales-cockroachdb-part2-slow-logout.md

 Quick question: What do you do when there is downtime at work?
 Read the news, tidy your inbox...
 Hunt for slow SQL queries?

 I'm in the last bucket.
-Embolden by my last success of speeding up the [password reset flow](/blog/optimization-tales-cockroachdb-part1.html), where too many rows were scanned, I stumbled upon a query that looked so simple, yet was very slow and did *thousands* of retries, for an endpoint that very heavily used...
+Emboldened by my last success of speeding up the [password reset flow](/blog/optimization-tales-cockroachdb-part1.html), where too many rows were scanned, I stumbled upon a query that looked so simple, yet was very slow and did *thousands* of retries, for an endpoint that very heavily used...
 This peaked my interest.

 As always, the work is [open-source](https://github.com/ory/kratos/commit/277d7697125df31f6ea3dc4f773548218fdbfa79)!